CASE STUDY: ENGIE HOME ENERGY

 I wrote some HTML code and CSS for components, and build the Sass files using the 7-1 pattern.
 This was a huge step-up for me in my web dev skills — I even learned how to use Git.

-In addition I became the Google Analytics go-to guy within the company, passing certification in Google Analytics and Tag Manager, and even running a series of workshops with staff to help them understand and interpret GA data.
+I also became the Google Analytics 'go-to guy' within the company, passing certification in Google Analytics and Tag Manager, and even running a series of workshops with staff to help them understand and interpret GA data.

 The Vision